American Film (magazine)

 American Film is a film magazine originally published by the American Film Institute (AFI) as a print publication between 1975 and 1992.
 The magazine emphasized analysis and deconstructionist criticism in a format similar to Film Comment magazine.

 AFI re-launched the magazine as an ongoing monthly digital edition in April 2012.
 It continued for 31 issues, ending with the October 2014 issue.
+Thereafter, new content was published on a dedicated blog until September 2019 when that too was discontinued.